Arrin-KN1E/SDR-Band-Plans/README.md

 1. Download the repository ([**Click Here** to download the ZIP file](https://github.com/Arrin-KN1E/SDR-Band-Plans/archive/refs/heads/master.zip)) and extract the folder.

+Ensure that SDR# is not running, otherwise the BandPlan.xml file will be overwritten with original data when exiting.

 1. Navigate to the file you want (e.g. *SDR-Band-Plans-master/US/SDR#*), select the file named `BandPlan` then copy & paste or drag & drop the file into the SDR 'bin' folder.
 1. If prompted to replace the old `BandPlan` file, say yes. _(Assuming you did make a copy of the old band plan file, you're prepared to undo this change if necessary.)_